comraderoyce/and-wells/content/writing/conversation.md

 date = "2018-02-18"
-title = "Business Models of Conversation" author = "Royce"
+title = "Business Models of Conversation" author = "Royce" categories = [ "reference" ]
 +++

 Ideas around how to build business by packaging conversations.

 <!--more-->